 1. Paisley pattern

-A tear drop shape was drawn on the wool and two rows of running stitches made around the shape.
-Both pulled up and the inner line bound with a thicker cotton thread, an example of maki-age shibori.
+I drew a tear drop shape on the wool and two rows of running stitches made around the shape.
+Then I pulled up both the outer and the inner lin.
+Next I bound it with a thicker cotton thread, an example of maki-age shibori.

 2. Mokume shibori